collegefishies/comp-phys/README.md

 # comp-phys
 A set of C++ libraries for doing numerical physics!!!
+It includes a vector class, and tenth order Runge-Kutta method with adaptive step and error checking.
+1. [vec.h]vec.h
+  i. [vector]eqm::vector
+  ii. [nvector]eqm::nvector
+2. [rk10.h]rk10.h
 #Things to note.
 Everything is in the eqm namespace, so to access everything you either need to add `eqm::` or `using namespace eqm`